ToryLejns/AdvancedPythonComicai/README.md

-first run *flask --app flaskr init-db* to initalize database
+first run *Comicai --app flaskr init-db* to initalize database

-then run *flask --app flaskr run --debug* to start the server
+then run *Comicai --app flaskr run --debug* to start the server